Bryce Johnson: Early life

-Johnson born in Reno, Nevada.
+Johnson was born in Reno, Nevada.
 He has an older brother, Brendon, and a younger brother, Brett.
 He moved to Denver, Colorado, at the age of five.
 He graduated from high school in 1995.
-Afterwards, the family relocated to Sioux City, Iowa, where Bryce attended acting classes at the local community college before deciding to embark on his acting career.
+Afterwards, his family relocated to Sioux City, Iowa, where he attended acting lessons at college.

 Career

-He headed for Hollywood at 19 after his mother encouraged him not to join the Navy.
-While working odd-jobs to pay the bills he looked for auditions and enrolled at Pasadena's American Academy of Dramatic Arts.
-He was receiving minor work until his break came in 1999 when he was cast as Josh Ford in The WB's Popular.
-Also in that year he was part of the cast of MTV series Undressed.
-After the show ended in 2001, he continued on the platform of more teen-oriented projects with minor guest roles on Dawson's Creek, Gilmore Girls and other teenage shows.
+Johnson headed for Hollywood at 19 after his mother encouraged him not to join the Navy.
+While working odd-jobs to pay bills, he looked for auditions and enrolled at Pasadena's American Academy of Dramatic Arts.
+In 1999, he was cast as Josh Ford in The WB's Popular and Cliff in Undressed.
+After the show ended in 2001, Johnson continued on the platform of more teen-oriented projects with minor guest roles on Dawson's Creek, Gilmore Girls and other teenage shows.

-By the time he approached his mid 20s, he wanted to branch into more adult and challenging roles trying to stay clear of the teen genre.
-2004 saw him playing a cheerleader in Bring It On Again and starring in two films screened at the Sundance Film Festival, Home of Phobia and the Harry + Max.
+By the time Johnson approached his mid-20s, he wanted to branch into more adult and challenging roles trying to stay clear of the teen genre.
+2004 saw him playing a cheerleader in Bring It On Again and starring in two films screened at the Sundance Film Festival, Home of Phobia and Harry + Max.
 In 2003 he returned to television in an unaired series, Still Life, and made appearances on What I Like About You, Nip/Tuck, and House while doing voice-over work for video games.
 In 2006 he starred in a controversial film, Sleeping Dogs Lie, with Melinda Page Hamilton, which also screened at the Sundance Film Festival.

 He is a series regular on Lone Star portraying Drew Thatcher, and also had a recurring role as Detective Darren Wilden on Pretty Little Liars.
 In 2011, Johnson starred in MTV's Death Valley as UTF police officer Billy Pierce.
 That same year, he played a supporting role as Chad in the dark romantic comedy Hit List.
 He guest-starred in the Glee episode "Previously Unaired Christmas" in December 2013, playing Cody Tolentino.